 KPIs are directly associated with business outcomes and will allow us to answer that key question, “Were we successful?”

 For example, let’s say one of your goals is to improve recruitment numbers.
-We may then track the user’s journey from initial awareness (social media or ad metrics) to consideration (website visitation and pathways) to conversion (job applications or form submissions).
+We may then track the user’s journey from initial awareness (social media or ad metrics).
+Then to consideration (website visitation and pathways).
+Then to conversion (job applications or form submissions).

-By tracking changes to the metrics over a period of time or throughout campaign changes, we can understand what was successful and what was not.
+By tracking changes to the metrics over a period of time/throughout campaign changes, we can understand what was successful and what wasn’t.

 How Will I Measure It?

-While you may know exactly what you need to track, the challenging part can be finding the data to effectively measure and report on that KPI.
+You may not know exactly what you need to track.
+The challenging part can be finding the data to effectively measure and report on that KPI.
 One question we need to ask ourselves is, “Do we have data to actually measure that KPI?”
-At Wilderness, we prefer the Google products like Google Analytics, Google Tag Manager, and Google Search Console, however, there is a multitude of other competent tools available.
+At Wilderness, we prefer the Google products like Google Analytics, Google Tag Manager, and Google Search Console.
+However, there is a multitude of other competent tools available.

-Additionally, make sure the metrics you want to track are quantifiable and develop a strategy for unique cases where digital tracking may not be an option.
+Additionally, make sure the metrics you want to track are quantifiable.
+Develop a strategy for unique cases where digital tracking may not be an option.

 Types of KPIs